engrpanda/Portable-Retropie-Mini-Arcade/README.md

 # STEP 1
 SOFTWARE

-# There are two ways the HARD WAY or the EASIER WAY.
+# There are two ways to build it.
+The HARD WAY or the EASIER WAY. :)
 # HARD WAY - In this Build you can build your own custom ROMS or games.
 NOT for beginner.

 1.)
 First Download the Official Retropie Image https://retropie.org.uk/download/